 Use the Enterprise portal and the Azure portal to identify the subscriptions in your organization that host production applications.

 Remove Microsoft accounts from admin roles

 Microsoft accounts from other programs, such as Xbox, Live, and Outlook should not be used as administrator accounts for organizational subscriptions.
-Remove admin status from all Microsoft accounts, and replace with Active Directory (for example, email@example.com) work or school accounts.
+Remove admin status from all Microsoft accounts, and replace with Azure Active Directory (for example, email@example.com) work or school accounts.

 Monitor Azure activity